Aliases for RACK1 Gene

 - Guanine Nucleotide-Binding Protein Subunit Beta-2-Like 1 3 4

 - Cell Proliferation-Inducing Gene 21 Protein 3 4

 - Human Lung Cancer Oncogene 7 Protein 3 4

 - Protein Homologous To Chicken B Complex Protein, Guanine Nucleotide Binding 3

 GeneCards Summary for RACK1 Gene

 RACK1 (Receptor For Activated C Kinase 1) is a Protein Coding gene.
-Diseases associated with RACK1 include hay-wells syndrome and hiv-1.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
+Diseases associated with RACK1 include Hay-Wells Syndrome and Hiv-1.
+Among its related pathways are Regulation of CFTR activity (norm and CF) and ERK Signaling.
 An important paralog of this gene is WDR31.

 UniProtKB/Swiss-Prot for RACK1 Gene